Ghofrane-jouini/Ghofrane-jouini/README.md

 # 💫 About Me:
-Hi, I'm Ghofrane 👋<br>🎓 2nd-year IT student @ ISET Nabeul<br>💻 Passionate about Web Development, AI , Roboticsand programming<br>🚀 Always learning and building new projects<br>⚡ Curious mind with a love for innovation
+Hi, I'm Ghofrane 👋<br>🎓 2nd-year IT student @ ISET Nabeul<br>💻 Passionate about Web Development, AI , Robotics and programming<br>🚀 Always learning and building new projects<br>⚡ Curious mind with a love for innovation

 ## 🌐 Socials: